 This is a bone cancer that develops in adolescents and middle-aged adults.
 It can metastasize and require aggressive medical treatment.

 Plasmacytoma typically presents in middle-aged and older adults.
-They usually present in the pedicle and vertebral body and can cause paraparesis.
+They are usually in the pedicle and vertebral body and can cause paraparesis.

 Back pain does not always mean that there is a tumor present.
-But if back pain does not resolve or if neurologic symptom/s are experienced, early medical intervention/treatment is definitely warranted.
-A primary spinal tumor or those that originate in the spine are uncommon.
+But if back pain does not resolve or neurologic symptom/s are experienced, early medical intervention/treatment is definitely warranted.
+Primary spinal tumors, or those originating in the spine, are uncommon.
 However, metastatic spinal tumors are.

-Spinal tumors are not a common cause of back pain, but if there is pain whose cause cannot be identified and continues with no change, it could be an indicator of something more going on.
+Spinal tumors are not a common cause of back pain, but if there is pain whose cause cannot be identified and continues with no change, it could indicate something more going on.
 Persistent pain, specifically if it is not brought on with activity or if it worsens at night, could be a potential red flag needing further examination by x-ray, CT, or MRI.
-Metastatic tumors, that spread from another area such as the lung, breast, colon, and prostate are a more common type of spinal tumor.
+Metastatic tumors that spread from another area, such as the lung, breast, colon, and prostate, are a more common type of spinal tumor.
 Individuals with a family history of cancer that develop back pain out of nowhere should be examined to exclude a spinal tumor.

-The information herein on "Spinal Tumor Type Overview" is not intended to replace a one-on-one relationship with a qualified health care professional, licensed physician, and is not medical advice.
-We encourage you to make your own health care decisions based on your research and partnership with a qualified health care professional.
+The information herein on "Spinal Tumor Type Overview" is not intended to replace a one-on-one relationship with a qualified health care professional, or licensed physician, and is not medical advice.
+We encourage you to make your own healthcare decisions based on your research and partnership with a qualified healthcare professional.